 Antique Desk Values

-Although today it may be rare to seat two to a desk, antique partners desks look great in any atmosphere where people meet with clients.
+Although today it may seem rare to seat two to a desk, antique partners desks look great in any atmosphere where people meet with clients.
 The desks are finished on either side, so clients see the same pretty details as the professional on the other side.
-It brings a certain feeling of equity to the table, and certainly shows a lot better than any particle board piece of furniture.
+It brings a certain feeling of equity to the table.
+Certainly, antique partner desks show a lot better than any particle board piece of furniture.
 Antique desks denote a level of class and taste to clients.
-If they are made well, are particularly carved or elegant, and have a look of permanence to them, this can visually communicate a brand of trust and seriousness to potential clients.
+Antique partners desks, particularly heavy oak or mahogany desks, can visually communicate a brand of trust and seriousness to potential clients.

 Antique Display Cases and China Cabinets Value